The National Curriculum states that:

 'Art, craft and design embody some of the highest forms of human creativity.
 A high-quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 As pupils progress, they should be able to think critically and develop a more rigorous understanding of art and design.
 They should also know how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.'

-Art is fed through through a concepts based curriculum.
-During the third term our main focus is art.
+Art is fed through our curriculum.
 The children are given the opportunity to observe and experiment.
-A focus on skills means that children are given opportunities to express their creative imagination, as well as practice and develop mastery in the key processes of art:drawing, painting, printing, textiles and sculpture.
+A focus on skills means that children are given opportunities to express their creative imagination, as well as practice and develop mastery in the key processes of art: drawing, painting, printing, textiles and sculpture.